Gcalmet/burik/README.md

 Cubes are dictionnaries with 6 keys `u, d, f, b, r, l` for the six faces, and each value is an array of 9 colors.

-There are 3 predefined cubes in `cubes.typ` and they all have white on top and green in front :
+There are 5 predefined cubes in `cubes.typ` and they all have white on top and green in front :

 - `pll_cube` is a fully solved cube

 - `oll_cube` has solved white face, two first layers and yellow face (black stickers on the last layer permutation)

 - `f2l_cube` has solved white face and two first layers.
 The last layer  and the yellow face is in black.

+- `cross_cube` has solved white face, two first layers and yellow cross.

+- `coll_cube` is fully solved except for non-yellow stickers of edge pieces in yellow face.

 There is no assertion that the cubes that you may create from scrath using the same method are solvable, so you must be careful when doing so.
 I would recommend using the predefined cubes as much as possible.